moderndatacompany/dataos.info/docs/resources/yaml_configuration.md

         awssecretaccesskey: {{aws secret access key}}
     ```

-    The same secret can be created by using applying this config file:
+    The same [Secret](./secret.md) can be created by using applying this config file:

     ```yaml
     version: v1